civl-verifier/civl-verifier.github.io/tutorial.md

 In CIVL's model of the semantics of a concurrent program, a context switch is allowed only at entry or exit from a procedure or at an explicit `yield` statement.
 In particular, a context switch is not introduced just before or just after executing an atomic action.
-In the progression from the layer-0 program to the layer-2 program, the set of program locations where context switches may happen progressively reduces, thereby leading to simplified reasoning at the higher layer.
+In going from the layer-0 program to the layer-2 program, the set of program locations where context switches may happen progressively reduces, thereby leading to simplified reasoning at the higher layer.

 # Tackling interference